Sugar Free Low Carb Keto Italian Lemon Cream Cake

 • Preheat oven to 350 degrees F. Grease two 9 inch spring form pans and set aside.

-• Whisk together coconut flour, Swerve, baking soda, powder, salt and glucomannan or xanthan gum.
+• Whisk together coconut flour, Sweetener, baking soda, powder, salt and glucomannan or xanthan gum.
 Set aside.

-• To a stand mixer or use an electric hand mixer, add the sour cream, softened butter, heavy cream, lemon extract and stevia and blend until combined.
+• To a stand mixer or use an electric hand mixer and a large bowl, add wet ingredients-the sour cream, softened butter, heavy cream, lemon extract and stevia and blend until combined.
 Add one egg at a time until combined.
 Pour in half the dry ingredients and blend until well combined.
 Add remaining dry ingredients until nicely incorporated.

 • Pour cake batter evenly into each cake pan.
 Bake for 25 -30 minutes or until a toothpick in center comes out clean.
 Allow to cool 5 minutes then use a butter knife to loosen all around the edges of the cake.
 Allow to cool completely before removing the sides of the spring form pan.